 Docker service create --replicas 3 -p 80:80 name -webngix

-- List services running in swarm
+- To list services running in a swarm:

 Docker service ls

 - To list the tasks of a service:

 Equip yourself with these Top DevOps Interview Questions and Answers to ace your career!

 The build command is used for building images from a Docker file.
 Let’s now check out some of the essential Docker build commands.